mohsen-ameli/dotfiles/README.md

 `xhost si:localuser:root`\
 `xhost | DISPLAY=:0 sudo command`

+### Pacman

 If having issues with updating packages with pacman, or if you're getting keyring/"unkown trust" issues, do the following
 `sudo pacman-key --init`
 `sudo pacman-key --populate`
 `sudo pacman -S archlinux-keyring`

+If there's a dependancy issue with 2 conflicting packages, you could either add the packages involved to the "IgnorePkg=" list in `/etc/pacman.conf`.
+Or you could try installing both conflicting packages with `sudo pacman -S pkg1 pkg2`.
+Or you could downgrade (not a very good option).
+Or perhaps wait for the arch team to resolve the issu.

+### Cleaning system (Arch)

+Run `pacman-mange --clear-cache` inside `~/.local/bin/`.
+Run `gdu / -i /media,/run/timeshift` to get file sizes.
+`/opt` usually has external programs, maybe check that out.
+`~/.cache` might have some things to clean up.
+`~/.local` is where all the steam games are, so check that out.

 ## Cool Things